SalomePlatform/yacs/doc/cppsalome.rst

     >>> hello = lcc.FindOrLoadComponent("FactoryServer", "HELLO")

 HELLO_ORB has to be imported before FindOrLoadComponent is called, so that a typed object can be returned (“narrowing” operation).
-Otherwise, the returned object is generic of the Engines:Component type.
+Otherwise, the returned object is generic of the Engines::EngineComponent type.
 Let us check that hello object is correctly typed, and we will call the makeBanner service::

     >>> print hello